iOS — Use the TensorFlow Lite model in the SwiftUI Application

 end

-Now in terminal, enter:
+Now in the terminal, enter:

 $ pod install

 It will install TensorFlowLiteSwift for us.
 And create another Xcode workspace for us like AppName.xcworkspace.
 Open this xcworkspace in Xcode.
 Now we are ready to import TensorFlowLite in our project and use any TensorFlow Lite model.
-Here is the official guide how to load model and infer data using model using TFLite.
+Here is the official guide on how to load the model and infer data using the model using TFLite.

-Copy the generated TFLite model into project bundle.
+Copy the generated TFLite model into the project bundle.
 Here is the code we can use to predict our simple Celsius to Fahrenheit model:

 import SwiftUI